Winston Peters pushes strongly against Australian deportation of NZers

 Neither Peters nor Payne were prepared to endorse a recent American intelligence report, compiled by US Director of National Intelligence Dan Coats, that accused China of aligning itself with Pacific nations through bribery, investments and diplomatic engagement with local leaders.

-Peters said that New Zealand did not hesitant to call out such behaviour, "but I cannot say I'm here to substantiate what he [Coats] said".
+Peters said that New Zealand did not hesitate to call out such behaviour, "but I cannot say I'm here to substantiate what he [Coats] said".

 Payne agreed, adding that she recently met Coats in the US, but she declined to comment on the substance of their discussion.